 Internal communication helps organizations to survive and thrive through building trust, sharing business goals and expectations, stimulating change, managing tension, and building the identity of the organization.
 It helps people to make sense of organizational identity and to understand the business goals by providing channels through which they can share, express, and celebrate.
 This white paper explores the role of internal communications in organizations.

 This paper considers what it would mean to introduce gender into management of the environment in mining.
 It considers the extent to which environmental management in this industry is already gendered, and the difficulties involved in making this visible in the masculinized cultural context of mining.
-It also considers the role that women who work in mining might be able to play in introducing a different approach to the environment in this industry.(Submitted for publication in the journal Society and Natural Resources.)
+It also considers the role that women who work in mining might be able to play in introducing a different approach to the environment in this industry.(Submitted for publication in the Journal of Extractive Industries and Societies.)

 To date, ecofeminist work has shown a lack of interest in the relationship between gender and mining.
 It stops at the conclusion that mining is bad for the environment and bad for women.
 This article considers what it means to rethink mining through an ecofeminist lens.
 The main part of this article focuses on the relationship between ecofeminism and women in mining.
-It considers what the women in mining movement might learn from ecofeminism, and vice versa.(Submitted for publication in The International Feminist Journal of Politics.)
+It considers what the women in mining movement might learn from ecofeminism, and vice versa.(Submitted for publication in the Journal of Extractive Industries and Societies.)